CSCfi/fairdata-metax/docs/source/general.rst

 Behaviour of POST vs. PUT
 ---------------------------

-POST is used for creating new resources, and for general requests to execute some specific action, such as /rest/datasets/1/proposetopas.
+POST is used for creating new resources, and for general requests to execute some specific actions, such as the APIs to flush records (testing environments).

 PUT is used only for updating resources, it does not implicitly create a new resource if it did not exist.
 Instead, a 404 if returned if the resource is not found.